-Student Support from your Instructor
+Student Support Services

 Good information and clear communication about your needs will help you be successful.
 Please let your instructor know about any specific challenges or technology limitations that might affect your participation in class.
 College of the Redwoods wants every student to be successful.